-The following table sets forth information about the beneficial ownership of our common stock as of , 2021 by:
+The following table sets forth information about the beneficial ownership of our common stock as of November 29, 2021 by:

-- each person or group known to us who beneficially owns more than 5% of our common stock prior to this offering; - each of our directors and director nominees; - each of our Named Executive Officers; and - all of our directors, director nominees and executive officers as a group.
+- each person or group known to us who beneficially owns more than 5% of our common stock prior to this offering; - each of our directors; - each of our Named Executive Officers; and - all of our directors and executive officers as a group.

 We have determined beneficial ownership in accordance with the rules of the SEC.
 Under these rules, beneficial ownership includes any shares of common stock as to which the individual or entity has sole or shared voting power or investment power.
 In computing the number of shares beneficially owned by an individual or entity and the percentage ownership of that person, shares of common stock subject to options held by such person that are currently exercisable or will become exercisable within 60 days of the date of this prospectus are considered outstanding, although these shares are not considered outstanding for purposes of computing the percentage ownership of any other person.
-The following table does not give effect to any shares that may be acquired by our stockholders, directors or executive officers pursuant to the reserved share program.
+The following table does not reflect the IPO Grants.